The official blog of the Lung Institute.

 What Happens after the Transplant?

 For people with a very severe form of lung disease there are very few options for treatment.
 Lung diseases like chronic obstructive pulmonary disease (COPD), interstitial lung disease or pulmonary fibrosis, are terminal and have no known cure.
-Even with the availability of alternative treatments like stem cell therapy, some people do not find the relief they need from the harshening symptoms of their condition.
+Even with the availability of alternative treatments like cellular therapy, some people do not find the relief they need from the harshening symptoms of their condition.
 For these people, the answer may seem to be a full lung transplant.
 However, with the startling statistics behind lung transplant survival rates, the answer is not as clear as suffers would like.

 Lung Transplant as an Option